 What is a Motorcycle/Bike?

 Generally, the motorcycle manufacturers divide the motorcycles into four main categories.
-They are - the Commuter bikes, Sports bikes, Cruisers, Adventure bikes/Tourers.
-However, there are many other sub-categories such as the café-racers, and dirt-bikes etc. Many bikes fall into these four main categories based on their design/shape, construction, and application/usage.
+They are – the Commuter bikes, Sports bikes, Cruisers, Adventure bikes & Tourers.
+There are many other sub-categories such as the standard, café-racers, and street bikes etc. However, many bikes fall into these four main categories based on their design/shape, construction, and application/usage.

 What is a Commuter Bike?

 The commuter bikes are the ones which can be used for daily commuting of a short distance ranging from 20 km to 50 km.
 So, depending upon the traveling distance, the manufacturers offer different engine capacities for these motorcycles.
 Thus, the entry-level motorcycles are those with engine capacities of less than 150 cc and power output upto 10 bhp.
 However, the premium commuter motorcycles offer engine sizes from 150cc – 200cc which offer more power & torque.

 Often, the commuter bikes have a simple design/shape and manufacturing process.
 So, technically, they are cheaper to make than other types of bikes.
 The commuter bikes have higher mileage and lower maintenance.
 Primarily, their focus is on the fuel economy.
 Some manufacturers provide special features such as the Idle-Start-Stop-System (i3S) to further improve the bike’s average.
 So, some of these commuter bikes deliver an average of upto 100 Km/L.